wabiwabo/app_nothing/README.md

 ### User Management

-- `GET /api/users` - Mendapatkan semua user
+- `GET /api/users` - Retrieve all users
-- `GET /api/users/{id}` - Mendapatkan user berdasarkan ID
+- `GET /api/users/{id}` - Get user by ID
-- `POST /api/users` - Membuat user baru
+- `POST /api/users` - Create new user
 - `PUT /api/users/{id}` - Update user
-- `DELETE /api/users/{id}` - Hapus user
+- `DELETE /api/users/{id}` - Delete user

 ## Caching

-Aplikasi menggunakan Spring Cache dengan dua cache utama:
+The application uses Spring Cache with two main caches:
-- `users`: Cache untuk daftar semua user
+- `users`: Cache for the complete user list
-- `userById`: Cache untuk user individual berdasarkan ID
+- `userById`: Cache for individual users by ID

 ## Error Handling

-Aplikasi menggunakan custom exceptions:
+The application implements custom exceptions:
-- `ResourceNotFoundException`: Ketika resource tidak ditemukan
+- `ResourceNotFoundException`: When requested resource is not found
-- `IllegalArgumentException`: Ketika input tidak valid
+- `IllegalArgumentException`: When input validation fails

 ## Rate Limiting

-Rate limiting diimplementasikan menggunakan Bucket4j dengan konfigurasi default:
+Rate limiting is implemented using Bucket4j with default configuration:
-- 100 request per 60 detik
+- 100 requests per 60 seconds

 ## Circuit Breaker

-Circuit breaker diimplementasikan menggunakan Resilience4j untuk meningkatkan resilience aplikasi.
+Circuit breaker pattern is implemented using Resilience4j to enhance application resilience.

 ## Contributing

-1. Fork repository
+1. Fork the repository
-2. Buat branch fitur baru (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit perubahan (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push ke branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Buat Pull Request
+5. Open a Pull Request

 ## License

-Proyek ini dilisensikan di bawah MIT License - lihat file [LICENSE](LICENSE) untuk detail.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.